 Aruba has US pre-clearance for all passengers traveling to the United States.
 This means that you will go through passport control in Aruba at the U.S. Customs & Border Protection facility and once back in the US you don't have that hassle.

 At check-in one Custom Declaration form per family will be handed out and must be filled-in before entering the U.S. pre-clearance facility.
 After checking-in proceed to the Aruba Immigration where you must present your travels documents as well as the Aruba Immigration card filled-out upon arrival.
 After passing the Aruba Immigration you will need to pick up your baggage (which you would have dropped off during check-in) and go to the U.S. Customs & Border Protection facility.
 A uniformed U.S. Customs and Border Protection official will then run a computer check and take your Customs Declaration form.
 Once the official clears you to pass through, you place your baggage on a conveyor that gets it onto your plane.
 You then clear security, and walk to your gate.
 You arrive back in the United States as a domestic passenger and walk off the flight as if you were arriving from any other point in the US.

-The departure tax (passenger facility charge) is normally included in your ticket price, but it would be recommended to double check this with your airline.
-In case the departure tax is not included in your ticket price:
+The departure tax (passenger facility charge) is normally included in your ticket price, but it would be recommended to double-check this with your airline or contact the Aruba Airport.

 To and from the airport